PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 :bell: You may use AXA's [The Fairness Compass](https://www-axa-com.cdn.axa-contento-118412.eu/www-axa-com/d6324958-367e-4375-81c3-cfeb8e7ccc66_AXA_FairnessCompass-English.pdf).

+For more information on how to set up the group fairness metric, click [here](https://adsai.buas.nl/Study%20Content/Responsible%20and%20Explainable%20AI/UseCasesDetailed.html).

 ## Use-case 5: Write Python function; group fairness taxonomy

 In this use-case, which is related to the 'Excellent' criteria of ILO 3.1, you will be asked to build, train, and evaluate a binary classification model on its group level fairness by writing a Python function that returns an appropriate fairness metric, and corresponding calculation.
 To successfully solve this use-case, you will need to use AXA's [The Fairness Compass](https://www-axa-com.cdn.axa-contento-118412.eu/www-axa-com/d6324958-367e-4375-81c3-cfeb8e7ccc66_AXA_FairnessCompass-English.pdf), and the Python functions that you wrote for use-case 3.

 __To solve this use-case, you will need to:__

-- [ ] Take a closer look at the [taxonomy](https://rb.gy/vze3w3) of AXA's The Fairness Compass.
-- [ ] Select an image dataset of your choice (e.g. Imsitu, Open Images, MS COCO, etc.).
-- [ ] Define a binary classification task using the image dataset selected in the previous step.
+- [ ] Define a binary classification task using a dataset of your choice.
+It does not have to be a image dataset, you can also use a tabular one, such as COMPAS.
+However, make sure that the dataset has least one feature that can be used as a sensitive/protected attribute.
-- [ ] Select a sensitive/protected attribute in the dataset.
+- [ ] Specify a sensitive/protected attribute in the dataset.
-- [ ] Specify a policy/'worldview'.
-- [ ] Build an ANN model in Python, using Tensorflow's Keras, that can be used to classify images into two classes (i.e., binary classification task).
-- [ ] Train the binary classification model on the image dataset.
-The weights of the model should be saved to a .h5 file.
+- [ ] Train a binary classification model on the dataset.
-- [ ] Evaluate the image classifier's fairness on a group level by writing a Python function that returns an appropriate fairness metric, and corresponding calculation.
-See ```group_fairness.py``` file, which is provided in your personal BUAs GitHub repository.
+- [ ] Evaluate the binary classification model's fairness on a group level by writing a Python function for the group fairness taxonomy, based on AXA's Fairness Compass.
-- [ ] Pass the unit tests listed in the ```test_group_fairness.py``` file, which is provided in your personal BUAs GitHub repository.
-- [ ] Elaborate on your approach, the choices you made, and results of the fairness evaluation in the ```responsible_ai.ipynb``` file (e.g., determination of suitable group fairness metric, outcome of group fairness metric calculation, etc.), which is provided in your personal BUAs GitHub repository.
+- [ ] Elaborate on your approach, the choices you made, and results of the fairness evaluation (e.g., determination of suitable group fairness metric, outcome of group fairness metric calculation, etc.).
+- [ ] Test your group fairness function by writing a unit test with the Python package ```unittest```.

+For more information on to create the group fairness taxonomy function, click [here](https://adsai.buas.nl/Study%20Content/Responsible%20and%20Explainable%20AI/UseCasesDetailed.html).

 ## Use-case 6: Apply one/multiple explainable AI method(s) to the image classifier